vilasglauco/elt-airflow-dbt-terraform/README.md

 - Web Interface: [http://localhost:8080](http://localhost:8080)
 - No authentication enabled (Airflow 3.0 standalone with SimpleAuthManager disabled).

-> Note: In production environments, enabling authentication is recommended.
+> **Security note:**: In production environments, enabling authentication is recommended.
+> Do not expose ports publicly.
+In production, enable authentication and use secure variables/secrets.

 ---